madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 <!--- tags: linux -->

-I gave Ubuntu 18.10 a try in VirtualBox and here is a summary of some of the things I had to do, for own reference.
+I gave Ubuntu 18.10 a try in VirtualBox and 18.04 in a machine and here is a summary of some of the things I had to do, for own reference.

 ##Remove Swap Partition